Technology Addiction Counseling in Winston-Salem

 As a Licensed Addictions Counselor, Chris is an expert in understanding and treating the addicted mind.
-When we use technology the same neural pathways are activated that drug addiction activates.
-Technology today has been optimized to addict us.
-In the tech field, an extravagant amount of money and effort is devoted to getting our eyes to stare at our screen for even a few extra seconds.
-Technology today hits so many parts of our brains that are wired for addiction.
+The same neural pathways are activated that drug addiction activates when we use technology.
+Our screens have been optimized to addict us.
+An extravagant amount of money and effort is devoted to getting our eyes to stare at our screen for even a few extra seconds.
 All of this technology was unleashed to us without much worry about the negative impacts on individuals or society.
 Only now are we realizing technology’s far-reaching harmful affects.

 Counseling for technology addiction helps clients learn about how addiction works as they learn strategies to gain a healthy relationship with technology.
 The goal is rarely to purge our lives of necessary technology, but instead the goal is to learn how to balance technology in our lives in a healthy way.
 If you’d like some simple steps you can take today to help with your technology addiction, click here.

 At Christopher John Counseling we don’t demonize video games but we people can face many dangers when they over-play them.
 We work to recognize the reasons that people play video games and the benefits they receive from playing video games.
 Then work to find a way to balance the use of technology in everyday life.
 An unhealthy relationship with video games classically includes the following:

 - Playing for too many hours each day/week

 - Lying or manipulating to play more